 All of these risks have been considered when developing the business plans and actions have been derived to address the risks identified.
 All key risks are also explored within the stress-testing and scenario analysis framework in order to ensure that the business has a good understanding of their potential impacts.

 The Group's system of governance covered in section B helps to mitigate these risks.

-There are no material risk concentrations from these risks and they have remained largely unchanged over the reporting period.
+There are no material risk concentrations from these risks.

 C.7 Any other information

 Stress & scenario testing